accellionapis/api-guide/source/includes/_terminology.md

 **Endpoint** - An endpoint is just a reference to a URI that accepts HTTP requests (for example, in https://meowworks.accellion.net/rest/users/me is an **endpoint**).
 Endpoints and resources are very similar, but the **endpoint** is the entire **URI**.

 **Flow** - The flow refers to the **authentication flow** used by the client application.
-This is typically **Authorization Code**** or **Signature Based Authorization Code** or **SAML 2.0** (SAML 2.0 is less commonly used).
+This is typically **Authorization Code** or **Signature Based Authorization Code** or **SAML 2.0** (SAML 2.0 is less commonly used).
 In the API Playground, there are more flows available when you click **Get Token** however these are **not available** to be used and have not been implemented.

-*	Authorization code: standard OAuth 2.0, consent and code redemption process
+*	Authorization code: standard OAuth 2.0, consent and code redemption process.
 *	Signature Based Authorization Code: use this flow with the application can verify the identity of the user.
 This should only be used for trusted applications.

 **OAuth Playground** - The API playground is a sample client that also serves as "documentation" for our API endpoints.
 It allows an application admin to test out API calls, and see how they work - what the **resource** is, **HTTP method**, as well as the required **parameters**.

 **Parameters** - Each **API call** has a set of required and/or optional **parameters** which tell the server information about the resource that is being accessed.
 For instance, when using /rest/users/{id} a required parameter is user ID (in order to look up a specific user) which can be obtained with another **GET** call (GET /rest/users) that returns a list of users and their user IDs.